Trent Lockett: UNICS Kazan (2017–2019)

 In July 2017, Lockett joined the Atlanta Hawks for the 2017 NBA Summer League.
 On July 10, 2017, Lockett joined UNICS of the VTB United League and the EuroCup, signing a one-year deal with an option for another one.
 In his second season with Kazan, he helped the team reach the EuroCup Semifinals, where they eventually were eliminated by Valencia.

 Hapoel Jerusalem (2019–2020)

 On August 7, 2019, Lockett signed a one-year deal with Hapoel Jerusalem of the Israeli Premier League.

 Universo Treviso Basket (2021)

 On January 29, 2021, he has signed with Universo Treviso of the Lega Basket Serie A (LBA).

 Niners Chemnitz (2021–2022)

 On December 9, 2021, Lockett signed with Niners Chemnitz of the Basketball Bundesliga.

-Aquila Basket Trento (2022–present)
+Aquila Basket Trento (2022–2023)

 On July 30, 2022, he has signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).